Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-iff kids look closer to one parent, and not the other; got incest? genetic /o.*/ testing /cancer|std|tick|flea|mosquito|shark|fate|destiny|luck|../ is immune response; /karma|dharma|sharma|../ entanglement श्याम is so formally safe; it is clearly understood when श्याम+1,..
+iff kids look closer to one parent, and not the other; got incest? genetic /o.*/ testing /cancer|std|tick|flea|mosquito|shark|fate|destiny|luck|../ is immune response; /karma|dharma|sharma|../ entanglement श्याम is so formally safe; it is clearly understood when श्याम+1,.. i am the endless eldritch (terror); doing the same "-thing" over, and over, forever, and i'll never get bored, but controlled whatever, besides face fucking, is trivial to…you know, it's like quantum gates, and microwave pulsed vectors,..

 every"-thing"'s the name of some"-thing"; god⒮,..
 "bing lee granḋe, the triple s/threat/numeral/; 𝄞 (photonic visual representation of physical sound waves, and the computationalinguistic implementation thereo, therein, thereof, therefrom, therefore, therewith, there, there,..)" (the name of my female computer user interface); the only one i could find c̄ dedicated graphics, even though iprefer amd + ati; they said [3.3,4.2]ghz (the website indicates random chip, and 4.2 is "up to"); hexacore is a sign from the grand calculus of the multiverse, not just one affinity per vm, and change; since other ryzens have integrated graphics, does this have both? it's actually a $300 more laptop in camouflaged disguise!!! :D